-If you're interested in trading Forex in Botswana, you probably want to know whether or not it is legal for you to do so.
-After all, with your capital at risk, the last thing you want is difficulty with the law.
-Lucky for you, we've researched the legislation, and found that it is 100% safe for you to trade Forex in Botswana!
+If you're interested in trading Forex in Australia, you probably want to know whether or not it is legal for you to do so.
+After all, with your capital at risk, the last thing you want is trouble with the law.
+Lucky for you, we've researched the legislation, and found that it is 100% legal and safe for you to trade Forex in Australia.

-Now that you have a better understanding of the legality of trading Forex for Motswana, it's time for you to choose a trading platform to make an investment with.
-We have created a list of the top Forex trading brokers for Botswana.
+Now that you have a better understanding of the legality of trading Forex in Australia, it's time for you to choose a trading platform to make an investment with.
+We have created a list of the top Forex trading brokers for Australia.
 Have look at that, and feel free to contact if you have any questions or concerns.

 Last updated: 05/30/2017 Disclaimer: This article does not provide legal advice.
 If you need legal advice, please contact an attorney directly.